nidaqg/Tech-blog-demo/README.md

 ## Questions

-The repo for this project can be found here:
+The repo for this project can be found here: https://github.com/nidaqg/Tech-blog-demo

+Heroku link for ddeployed project can be found at:

 For any questions or to report issues, email me at: nidaqg@gmail.com